Space Marshals: Reception

 The game received mostly positive reviews from critics, with a score of 82 out of 100 on Metacritic.
 Many reviewers were impressed by the simplicity of the game's dual-stick controls, and how well they worked with the style and pace of the game.
 Phone Arena praised the replay value of the game, and how playing it several times over and over was still just as captivating as the first playthrough.
 Marc Luoma of iPad Insight found the game's graphics to be very smooth, especially for a mobile game.
 Time called it "an amazingly animated iOS game."
 A review on website gamer.nl praised the rewards system, as it makes it possible for players who are finding a level too easy to try harder and get better rewards.

 Several reviews criticized the game for its lack of length, with only a small number of levels.

 The game was one of Apple's free apps of the week in April 2015 and won editor's choice on the Apple App Store.

-Sequel
+Sequels

 Space Marshals 2 was announced on August 14, 2015 and released in June 2016.